 When you have a mole, spot or another area on your skin that looks suspicious, you want to know if it’s a cause for concern as soon as possible.
-If you are diagnosed with skin cancer or melanoma, you’ll want cancer care treatment from the experienced team at University of Missouri Health Care.
+If you are diagnosed with skin cancer or melanoma, a deadly type of melanoma, you’ll want cancer care treatment from the experienced team at University of Missouri Health Care.

-We serve as the regional treatment center for skin cancer and melanoma.
-Patients come from across Missouri and neighboring states to seek treatment from our experienced, professional team of melanoma and skin cancer specialists.
+MU Health Care offers mid-Missouri the most advanced skin cancer and melanoma treatment.
+Patients come from across the region and neighboring states to seek treatment from our experienced, professional team of melanoma and skin cancer specialists.

-Through screening, diagnosis, staging, treatment and long-term follow-up care, our interdisciplinary team of physicians and health care providers will provide you with an individualized treatment plan and comprehensive care.
-We also make sure you have access to the most advanced treatments possible.
+Through screening, diagnosis, staging, treatment and long-term follow-up care, our team of providers include physicians from many specialties, meaning patients will receive an individualized treatment plan and comprehensive care.
+As an academic health system, we also make sure you have access to the most advanced treatments possible.

 To provide you with the most comprehensive treatment possible, we coordinate care with many subspecialists including providers from:

 - Dermatologic Surgery